8 Best Hikes in the Midwest [2025]

 Starved Rock wins at the top of my all-time favorite places in Illinois.

-Driving through cornland for miles, you certainly don’t expect to wind up exploring hidden canyons, basking in seasonal waterfalls, or admiring views at the highest point of bluffs.
+Driving through cornland for miles, you certainly don’t expect to wind up exploring hidden canyons or seasonal waterfalls.

 Fall and winter are my favorite months to hike at Starved Rock.
 I love the fall foliage, but winter brings frozen waterfalls.